eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 By identifying what is expected to support the feature, you can determine that it refers to the program itself.

+### Should

+Should is used **to express that something is expected to happen or be true**.

+When Sarah says, It should, she means that the live preview is expected to work in Visual Studio Code.
+For example:

+`The app should start when you press the button.` -> This means you expect the app to start when pressing the button.

 ---